ArkEcosystemArchive/docs-legacy/docs/guidebook/core/cli.md

 If this doesn't resolve the issue you should run `pm2 delete all && ark relay:start && pm2 logs`, also `ark forger:start` if you are a delegate.

+### Process has entered an unknown state

+If you are receiving a message to the effect of `The "..." process has entered an unknown state.` your pm2 instance is not responding properly.
+This is usually resolved by a simple `pm2 update`, if that doesn't help try `pm2 kill` to destroy the pm2 daemon so it gets restarted the next time an application tries to access it.

 ## Available Commands

 ### autocomplete